Video-Reason/VMEvalKit/docs/ADDING_TASKS.md

 # VMEvalKit Task Creation Guide

 This comprehensive guide explains how to add new reasoning tasks to VMEvalKit.
+Tasks can be either **locally generated** or **downloaded from external datasets**.
 All tasks follow a standardized **First Frame → Final Frame** pattern with text prompts, enabling unified evaluation across diverse reasoning domains.

 ## 🎯 Core Concept: Task Pairs